unitymakesus/tcf/wp-content/plugins/accordion-blocks/readme.txt

 * Manually close items by clicking the title again.
 * Scroll page to title when it's clicked open (including setting a scroll offset position).
 * Set the HTML heading tag for the title element (h1–h4, button).
+* Set defaults to be applied to all new accordion items or reset a specific accordion item to the defaults.

 = Output =